noiseprotocol/noise_spec/noise.md

    an example KDF.

- * **HASH(input):** Hashes some input and returns a collision-resistant hash output of the same length as the cipher key `k`.  `SHA2-256` is an example hash function.
+ * **HASH(input):** Hashes some input and returns a collision-resistant hash output.
+The output shall be at least 256 bits in length for security reasons.  `SHA2-256` is an example hash function.

 4. Structures
 ==============